 The tool's parameters:

 Restore to Original.
-If the check-box is enabled, the tool lets weakening the oil painting effect, as well as the result of the post-processing brushes.
+If the check-box is enabled, the tool lets you weaken the oil painting effect, as well as the result of the post-processing brushes.
 If the check-box is disabled, the tool edits only these brushes but does not affect the oil effect.

 Size (1-500).
 The maximum width of a line made by the brush.